OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/05-reading-a-temp-sensor.md

 ## Reading an Analog Temperature Sensor

-// description of what this experiment will accomplish and what we'll learn
+// description of what this experiment will accomplish and what we'll learn In this tutorial, we will learn how to read the ambient temperature using a temperature sensor.
+In addition, we will learn to how to do mathematical calculations in our code.

 ### Analog Temperature Sensor
 // should be its own markdown file

 // detects the ambient air temperature
 // outputs different voltage based on the temperature

+An analog temperature will detect the ambient air temperature and outputs different voltage based on the temperature.
+There will typically be a offset the voltage to account for negative temperature.
+In addition, there will be a limit to the sensor's operating temperature, in our case the TMP36 will withstand a temperature range from 40°C to 125°C. Another important parameter of the temperature sensor is its scale factor, which is 10 mV/°C for the TMP36.
+The resolution of a sensor is the smallest change that it can detect.
+The resolution is effected by the ATmega, which performs analogRead at a 10-bit resolution (1024 steps), allowing for the smallest change to be 4.88mV if the input voltage is 5V.

 ### Building the Circuit